-Support Associations are located in Europe, Northern America and some developing countries such as the Philippines, Uruguay, Costa Rica and Mexico.
-The 34 Support Associations have a joint membership of around 30,000 individuals church parishes and congregations.
-Together, they have contributed more than 80% of Oikocredit's total share capital as at 31/12/2008.
+Support Associations are located in Europe, Northern America and some developing countries.
+The 31 Support Associations have a joint membership of around 36,000 individuals, church parishes and congregations.
+Together, they have contributed more than 80% of Oikocredit's total share capital as at 31/12/2009.